johnnyreilly/proverb-angular/README.md

 This repository is built using the following technologies:

-- TypeScript using ES2015
+- TypeScript using ES-new
-- AngularJS 1.5
+- AngularJS 1.6
 - Webpack (with ts-loader for TypeScript compilation and babel-loader for transpilation)
 - Karma for testing